Using Events to Track User Interactions

 EventDescription

-Remove from CartThe user made a purchase.
+Remove from CartThe user removed a product from the cart.

 Filter ItemsThe user filtered the product list by a specific field value.